claydotio/clay-mobile/specs/game-sharing-external.md

 ## Clay Mobile: Game Sharing (external)

 ### OBJECTIVE
-  1. Get users sharing games to external sources
+  1. Get users sharing games to external sources (Kik, Twitter, Facebook initially)
+    - Metrics: K-Factor
-  2. Get new users playing games
+  2. Get new users from outside sources playing games (via external sharing)
-  3. Get new users to the marketplace
+    - Most important outside sources are Facebook and Twitter (so we can have more diversity)
+    - Metrics: K-Factor

+#### SUMMARY OF METRICS
+In order of importance
+  - K-Factor (# of invites sent by each user * conversion rate of invite)
+    - \>= 1

 ### FEATURES
   1. Swipe bar game sharing